You May Be Able To Save Your Home With The Help Of A Mortgage Foreclosure Defense Attorney

 3. Be careful about the short sale.
-Hungry realtors will try to talk you in short sale where the mortgage company allows you to sell the house for less than is owed.
+Hungry realtors will try to talk you into short sale where the mortgage company allows you to sell the house for less than is owed.

 Yes, it will stop the foreclosure but you risk having to pay taxes on the windfall you received on the debt the mortgage company wrote off.
 If you file bankruptcy later, the taxes owed for the short sale would be a priority debt and nondischargeable.